patyd/classification-of-breast-cancer/README.md

 ## Data Preprocessing

- -Importing the Dataset
+ 1. Importing the Dataset
- -Separating independent variables and the dependent variable -Selecting only feature importances
+ 2. Separating independent variables and the dependent variable
+ 3. Selecting only feature importances
- -Encoding the Dependent Variable
+ 4. Encoding the Dependent Variable
- -Splitting the dataset into the Training set and Test set -Feature Scaling
+ 5. Splitting the dataset into the Training set and Test set
+ 6. Feature Scaling

 ## Building Classification Algorithm